Garry Stevens

 Stevens quit Beneke in March 1948 to settle down in the Albany, New York, area, where his wife had family.
 He became a disk jockey on Albany station WROW in April and remained there until moving to Schenectady, New York, station WGY in mid-1950.
 He often sang and performed at local events.

-In late 1950, he became the singing emcee on Schenectady television station WRGB’s local TV Showcase program, an hour-long show beginning at six in evening.
+In late 1950, he became the singing emcee on Schenectady television station WRGB’s local TV Showcase program, an hour-long show beginning at six in the evening.
 As well as singing and hosting the show, Stevens played trumpet and lead the program’s seven-piece band, the After Six Seven.
 The show lasted until 1957, when the station cancelled it as part of a move to cut expenses.
 Stevens then took a job as assistant sales manager at Cook Moving and Storage, though he continued to perform locally at least into the 1960s.

 Garry Stevens later moved to California and passed away in 2009, age 93.